 “After spending all my money visiting several pharmacies and hospitals, finally I am in the right place,” says Moti Ram [63, M] as he was preparing for the self-care session in Shining Hospital INF Surkhet [SH-IS].
 Moti Ram is from Dailekh district, which is about two hours distance by road from Surkhet.
 He lives with his wife, four sons and a daughter-in-law.

-He and his family were worried about his health condition.
+He and his family were worried about his deteriorating health condition.
 One morning, one of his relatives informed him about the INF hospital in Surkhet and advised him to visit.
-So without delay, he visited INF Hospital.
+So without delay, he visited INF’s Shining Hospital, Surkhet.
 There he was diagnosed with leprosy, and he started Multidrug Therapy [MDT] treatment.
 Because he had an ulcer on his hand, he was admitted for ulcer care and also received self-care training.
-Daily dressing, medication and proper rest helped him in healing the wound properly in a short period.
+Daily dressing, medication and proper rest helped him in healing the wound in a short period.

 When he was asked if he was worried about his condition, with a big smile on his face, Moti answered, “Times have changed, it’s not like before.
-Before leprosy was neglected by family and society but now people are educated, so their behaviour and view towards leprosy have changed.
-So why and for what to be worried?”.
+In earlier times, leprosy was neglected by family and society but now people are educated, so their behaviour and view towards leprosy has changed.
+So why and for what should I be worried?”.

 He says that he is happy with whatever life has given to him.
-It was indeed difficult for him and his family in the last two years, which he doesn’t want to remember instead want to focus on his current health condition.
+It was indeed difficult for him and his family in the last two years, which he doesn’t want to remember.
+Instead, he wants to focus on his current, much-improved, health condition.

 “I’m happy that finally the disease is diagnosed and I hope to be cured.
 Due to the ulcers, the fingers of my left hand are now short.
 What I have lost will not return, but now what I have, I don’t want to lose”.